Astros vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros will try to get to Sonny Gray when he starts for the Minnesota Twins on Monday at 4:10 PM ET, in the first game of a three-game series at Minute Maid Park.
+The Houston Astros and Yordan Alvarez hit the field against Carlos Correa and the Minnesota Twins on Tuesday, in the second game of a three-game series at Minute Maid Park.

-The Astros are favored in this one, at -125, while the underdog Twins have +105 odds to upset.
-Houston is favored on the run line (-1.5 with +155 odds).
-The over/under for the game has been set at 8 runs.
+Oddsmakers list the Twins as -125 favorites on the moneyline, while giving the underdog Astros +105 moneyline odds.
+Minnesota is favored on the run line (-1.5 with +135 odds).
+The total for the matchup is set at 8 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.